kayomarz/ml-select/README.md

     npm install --save-dev webpack-dev-server
     npm install --save-dev html-webpack-plugin

-Note: We start out without **bs-css** and use scss.
-Lets see how this plays with our build setup.
+Note: We start out without **bs-css** which we don't know much about yet and try to use just scss.
+Lets see how this works out.

 This is a [useful
 article](https://medium.com/@arecvlohe/getting-started-with-reasonreact-f47c9fc3d60a)
-to integrate compiled ReasonML with webpack build tool.
+to integrate code compiled by `bsb` with Webpack.

+In bsconfig.js we changed package-specs `module` to `es6-global` and set `in-source` to `false`.

-During dev, bsb and webpack will both be watching for changes, we need to two concurrent commands for which the npm package `concurrently` can help keep things clean.
+During dev, bsb and webpack will both be watching for changes and we need two concurrent commands for which npm package `concurrently` is used.

     npm install --save-dev concurrently

-In bsconfig.js we changed package-specs `module` to `es6-global` and set `in-source` to `false`.
+Note: There seems to be a [Webpack bs-loader](https://www.npmjs.com/package/bs-loader) but its documentation recommends using `bsb`.

+## Webpack

+Now that our webpack setup is complete (see [webpack.config.js](./webpack.config.js)) we can run a development server or create a build.

+To run the dev server:

+    npm start

+To make a production build:

+    npm run build

 # Learning ReasonML